 This is the main evaluation criteria from CAPES.
 In our program, each graduate student must publish at least one scientific paper during the Master Program.
 It is a pre-requisite for the thesis defense.
-This text could be a part of the thesis, it could also be the paper discipline or some The article does not need to be published before the defense; "accepted" status by a scientific journal is generally sufficient.
-Reputable journals take two to three months to answer whether they will accept the article or not, so be sure not to leave this process to the last moment.
+This text could be a part of the thesis, it could also be the paper discipline presented in а or some other text.
+The article does not need to be published before the defense; "accepted" status by a scientific journal is generally sufficient.
+Reputable journals take two to three months toanswer whether they will accept the article or not, so be sure not to leave this process to the last moment.
 The best students publish two or three articles during the course, using the work they developed during the taken courses.
-Publishing parts of the thesis impact its CAPES encourages teachers to publish co-authored articles with students.
+Publishing parts of the thesis does impact on its originality.
+CAPES encourages teachers to publish co-authored articles with students.
 In other areas of knowledge, this is common.
-In law schools, teachers are timid in doing so due to the tradition of hierarchy.
+In law schools, teachers are timid in doing so due to thetradition of hierarchy.
 However, the program is trying to change this mindset.
-Thus, if a teacher proposes to publish an article with you, feel really proud, because it is recognition of your work.
-The teacher should participate in drafting the text, appearing as a co-author.
+Thus, if ateacher proposes to publish an article with you, feel really proud, because it is recognition of your work.
+The teacher should participate in drafting the text, appearingas a co-author.
 In general, the teacher's name comes first, but this can be agreed between the teacher and the student.
 Our program publishes two journals: Brazilian Journal of Public Policy and Brazilian Journal of International Law with wide circulation.
-However it is recommended to publish in journals of other institutions so that your texts recognition beyond UniCEUB. get CAPES ranks journals according to quality criteria ("Qualis System").
+However it is recommended to publish in journals of other institutions so that your textsget recognition beyond CEUB.
+CAPES ranks journals according to quality criteria ("Qualis System").
 The amount of points awarded varies up to 15 times from a local journal to an international one.
 So if you produce an outstanding article, look for "A "or "B" journals.
-The score can be found at CAPES' website or at the Program's Office.
+The score can be foundat CAPES' website or at the Program's Office.
 According to CAPES, if there are two authors, the points are counted double.
 If there are more than two authors, the number of points awarded is divided among the number of authors.
 Do not be afraid to publish.
-The publication represents a moment of your reflection and it is not the definitive work of your life.
+The publication represents a moment of your reflection and it is not the definitive workof your life.
 There is no problem if you change your mind in the future.
 If this happens, publish another article showing that your research evolved.